Stella Rimington: At Risk

 Rimington's first novel, At Risk, brings her knowledge of spy operations to the thriller genre.
-Her heroine is 34-year-old an MI5 intelligence officer, Liz Carlyle, hunting down a terrorist cell.
+Her heroine is an MI5 intelligence officer, 34-year-old Liz Carlyle, whose mission is to hunt down a terrorist cell.

 At Risk has received positive reviews with The Telegraph saying, "At Risk is breezily told, seldom pompous, and the plot, though every bit as hokey as you'd expect, winds its threads together very entertainingly."
 The acknowledgements section indicates that it was written with the help of Luke Jennings: "Huge thanks are also due to Luke Jennings whose help with the research and the writing made it all happen."
 Some attributed the improvement in writing quality from her earlier autobiography to Jennings' involvement.